faddat/fsaf-report/README.md

 Banana king did not result in any financial losses, but many cosmos chains remain vulnerable to it today.
 Mainly banana king allows for attacks on timing.

 ### IBC Version 3.0.0 and the cosmos hub

 #### Use of deprecated module on cosmos hub, leading to an exploit of the cosmos hub that caused 30,000 ATOM of user funds to get stuck

 Contrary to repeated, totally false claims made by the Interchain Foundation, the cosmos hub has been successfully exploited, with financial consequence for users (inability to access funds).
+This happened two weeks after I reported to both ICF and Informal Systems that the Cosmos Hub was using an obsolente version of IBC that was tagged as `deprecated` because:

+* It was subject to the `Dragonberry` vulnerability
+* It allowed ICA channels to be created only by using the counterparty's module name, enabling an attacker to block the creation of the ICA channel.